We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 - It’s free from unnecessary synthetic and petroleum-based dyes that are very common in other toothpaste brands.

 - It contains “Flavor,” indicating a lack of transparency.
 (Much like the “fragrance” issue we see all over the place in personal care products, companies are allowed to list “Flavor” on their ingredient lists without actually saying what that “flavor” is made out of or how it’s sourced.
 That doesn’t necessarily mean it’s bad for you, but the point is that you just don’t know.
-When we reached out to Native to ask for more information about their “fragrance” ingredients in their deodorant and haircare products, they (not surprisingly) neglected to give us that information, saying that it’s “proprietary information.” *eyeroll* At the end of the day, we believe consumers deserve to know what’s in the products they buy and use.
+When I reached out to Native to ask for more information about their “fragrance” ingredients in their deodorant and haircare products, they (not surprisingly) neglected to give us that information, saying that it’s “proprietary information.”
+At the end of the day, I believe consumers deserve to know what’s in the products they buy and use.

 - The toothpaste tabs also contain acacia senegal gum.
 While this is not an ingredient of super high concern, it is a known allergen.